Here are the world’s biggest film festivals.

 Venice Film Festival

-The Venice Film Festival is the oldest film festival in the world and one of the “Big Three” film festivals next to the Cannes Film Festival and the Berlin International Film Festival.
+The Venice Film Festival is the oldest in the world and one of the “Big Three” film festivals next to the Cannes Film Festival and the Berlin International Film Festival.
 These three film festivals are known around the world and give aspiring filmmakers a chance to showcase their work.

-Founded in 1932, the Venice Film Festival coverages a wide range of arts including art, architecture, dance, music, and theater.
-Today, organizes split the film festival into different events including the International Art Exhibition; the International Festival of Contemporary Music; the International Theatre Festival; the International Architecture Exhibition; the International Festival of Contemporary Dance; the International Kids’ Carnival; and the annual Venice Film Festival, which is arguably the best-known of all the events.
+Founded in 1932, the Venice Film Festival coverages a wide range of arts, including art, architecture, dance, music, and theater.
+Today organizes split the film festival into different events including the International Art Exhibition; the International Festival of Contemporary Music; the International Theatre Festival; the International Architecture Exhibition; the International Festival of Contemporary Dance; the International Kids’ Carnival; and the annual Venice Film Festival, which is arguably the best-known of all the events.

 The film festival is held every year in late August or early Septemeber.
 Screenings take place in the historic Palazzo del Cinema on the Lungomare Marconi.

-Most recently, Roma by Alfonso Cuarón won the Golden Lion and became the first ever movie produced by Netflix to be awarded in a major film festival.
+Most recently, Roma by Alfonso Cuarón won the Golden Lion and became the first-ever movie produced by Netflix to be awarded in a major film festival.

 Sundance Film Festival

 The Sundance Film Festival is part of the Sundance Institute and takes place in Park City, Utah.
-The film festival has over 40,000 attendees every year and is the largest indie film festival int he United States.
+The film festival has over 40,000 attendees every year and is the largest indie film festival in the United States.
 The festival is a showcase for new work from US and international indie filmmakers.
 The film festival also has a competitive section for dramas, documentaries, feature films, short films, and out-of-competition screenings including, NEXT, New Frontier, Spotlight, Midnight, Premieres, and Documentary Premieres.
 Sundance film festival takes place in January.

 Cannes Film Festival

 Cannes Film Festival is an annual film festival held in Cannes, France.
-The film festival premieres all different genres including, documentaries, and dramas from around the world.
+The film festival premieres all different genres including, documentaries and dramas from around the world.
 The invitation-only film festival is held annually at the Palais des Festivals et des Congrès.

 Toronto International Film Festival (TIFF)

-The Toronto International Film Festival is one of the largest publicly attended film festivals in the world with over 400,000 people attending every year.
+The Toronto International Film Festival is one of the largest publicly attended film festivals in the world, with over 400,000 people attending every year.
 Since 1976, TIFF has grown to become a significant destination for aspiring filmmakers, content creators, distributors, and production companies.
 In 2016, nearly 400 films from 73 different countries were screened at TIFF, and 5,00 industry professionals attended the film festival.